RyanNgCT/RNNTasks/Part 1/README.md

 ```

 ## Processing Steps & Data Sampling
-1. Firstly, dataset.csv (which contains the tweets and the corresponding sentiment labels from 0 to 4) and mapping.csv (which contains the labels and the corresponding emoticons), as well as the Assignment_2_p1.ipynb must be placed in the **same base directory**.
+1. Firstly, place dataset.csv (which contains the tweets and the corresponding sentiment labels from 0 to 4) and mapping.csv (which contains the labels and the corresponding emoticons), as well as the Assignment_2_p1.ipynb must be placed in the **same base directory**.
 ```
 DL Assignment 2
 |- dataset.csv